+Hazel Sheffield is a British multimedia journalist.
 Her work can be found at the Guardian, the Times, the Financial Times, Wired, the Atlantic, Institutional Investor, The Economist, Vice, the BBC and the Columbia Journalism Review.

 Hazel was the Fulbright Alistair Cooke scholar at Columbia Journalism School in New York, 2011-12, where she made a documentary about a record store that was bought by the BBC.

-In 2019, Hazel worked with Huffington Post and the Bureau Local on an investigation into the thousands of parks, libraries, community centres and other spaces sold by councils under austerity.
+In winter 2018, Hazel was an IJP fellow on the politics desk of the Sächsische Zeitung in Dresden, Germany, covering migration and the rise of the far right.
+In 2019, Hazel worked with Huffington Post and the Bureau Local on an investigation into the thousands of parks, libraries, community centres and other spaces sold by councils.
 Sold From Under You included an interactive map.
-It was shortlisted at the 2019 Data Journalism Awards and the 2020 Sigma Awards.
+It was shortlisted at the 2019 Data Journalism Awards.